JuliaAI/LearnAPI.jl/README.md

 MLInterface.predict(::MyRidge, fitresult, Xnew) = Tables.matrix(Xnew)*fitresult.coefficients
 ```

-The above `predict` method is an example of what here called an **operation**.  operations
+The above `predict` method is an example of an **operation**.
+Other operations include
-include `transform` and `inverse_transform` and a model can implement more than one.
-For
+`transform` and `inverse_transform` and a model can implement more than one.
+For example, a
-example, a K-means clustering model might implement a `transform` for dimension reduction,
+K-means clustering model might implement a `transform` for dimension reduction, and a
-and a `predict` to return cluster labels.
+`predict` to return cluster labels.

 The arguments of an operation are always `(model, fitresult, data...)`.
 The interface also
-provides more specialized **accessor functions** which inspect `fitresult` and `report` but
+provides more specialized **accessor functions** which are called on `fitresult` and
-doo not depend on data.
+`report`.
 There is one that applies in this case, `feature_importance`:

 ```julia
 MLInterface.feature_importances(::MyRidge, fitresult, report) = report.feature_importances